Using a geometric lens to find k disjoint shortest paths

 Since there are only two possibilities for orienting the edges in~$A_1 \cap B_2$, there are only four different possibilities to orient the edges on~$A_1 \cap B_2$ and~$A_2 \cap B_1$.
-We try all four possible orientations and if at least one of them yields a solution, than we know that there is a solution.
-All other (unorientated) edge are removed---a shortest $s_i$-$t_i$-path cannot use it.
-Note that this results for each of the four described cases in a directed acyclic graph.
-Furthermore, again a shortest $s_i$-$t_i$-path in~$G$ induces a $s_i$-$t_i$-path in~$D$ and each $s_i$-$t_i$-path in~$D$ is an shortest path in~$G$.
+We try all four possible orientations and if at least one of them yields a solution, then we know that there is a solution.
+All other (unorientated) edges are removed---a shortest $s_i$-$t_i$-path cannot use it.
+Note that this results for each of the four described cases in a DAG.
+Furthermore, again a shortest $s_i$-$t_i$-path in~$G$ induces an $s_i$-$t_i$-path in at least one DAG and each $s_i$-$t_i$-path in~$D$ is an shortest path in~$G$.

-Finally, we use a $O(nm)$-time algorithm of \citet{PS78} for \textsc{2-Disjoint Paths} on a DAG to find $P_1$ and $P_2$.
-Since there are~$O(n)$ possibilities for the point~$p$ and~$4$ possibilities for directing the edges between~$A_i$ and~$B_j$, $i \neq j$, we call~$O(n)$ instances of the algorithm of \citet{PS78}.
-Thus, we obtain the following result which is formally proven in \cref{sec:general-k-stuff}.
+Finally, we use a $O(n+m)$-time algorithm of \citet{Tho12} for \textsc{2-Disjoint Paths} on a DAG to find $P_1$ and $P_2$.
+Since there are~$O(n)$ possibilities for the point~$p$ and~$4$ possibilities for directing the edges between~$A_i$ and~$B_j$, $i \neq j$, we call~$O(n)$ instances of the algorithm of \mbox{\citet{Tho12}}.
+Thus, we obtain \cref{prop:2dsp} which is formally proven in \cref{sec:2D-geometry}.